Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

   - Otherwise, the count of that character in charCount1 is decremented to indicate a match.
 - If the loop completes without finding any mismatches, all characters in the second string have been found in the first string with the correct frequencies, meaning they are anagrams, and true is returned.

+### Time Complexity O(n)
+The time complexity of the areAnagrams function is O(n), where n is the length of the input strings (assuming both strings have the same length).
+This is because:
+- str1.toLowerCase() and str2.toLowerCase(): Both conversions are O(n).
+- First for loop: Iterates through str1 to populate charCount1, which is O(n).
+- Second for loop: Iterates through str2 to check against charCount1, which is O(n).
+Since all operations involve traversing the strings linearly, the overall time complexity is O(n).

 </p>
 </details>